jiexunsee/graph-cnn-recommender-systems/docs/README.md

 * How to apply residual gated graph convnets to recommender systems?
 Key question.
 Central task of project.
 * What does fixed/variable length graph mean?
 * Does [Geometric Matrix Completion with Recurrent Multi-Graph Neural Networks (Monti, 2017)](https://arxiv.org/abs/1704.06803) work only with fixed length graphs?
 [Residual Gated Graph ConvNets (Bresson, 2017)](https://arxiv.org/abs/1711.07553) is applicable for graphs with variable length.
+* What does the test set look like?

 ## 16 Aug 2018